• Facebook

 Crucially, if you have moved to the EEA or Switzerland from 2021 onwards, you are not eligible for Home fee status under this category.
 This is because you’ve moved to Europe post-Brexit and are not covered by the Withdrawal Agreement.

 The rules are even more complex when applying to universities in Scotland as it is necessary to show your ordinary residence in Scotland for the three years immediately prior to living in Europe (as well as the requirements above) to get Scottish Home fees (£1,820 per year).
 Confusingly, Scotland have another rate of fees called RUK (Rest of UK) which is at a level equivalent to Home fees in England (£9,535).
 It is separately possible for British citizens resident in Europe to qualify for RUK fees in Scotland without living in the UK before moving to Europe.
+However, for RUK fees there is often an additional requirement for students to have moved an established an ordinary residence in Scotland by 1st August in the year they commence their course.
+Additionally, they must be able to show they are not moving to Scotland just for the purpose of starting their university course – a requirement that could be problematic for many.

 What to expect